tatp22/linformer-pytorch/README.md

 device = torch.device("cuda")
 model = Linformer(
-        input_size=16384, # Dimension 1 of the input
+        input_size=262144, # Dimension 1 of the input
-        channels=128, # Dimension 2 of the input
+        channels=64, # Dimension 2 of the input
-        dim_k=128, # The second dimension of the P_bar matrix from the paper dim_ff=128, # Dimension in the feed forward network dropout_ff=0.15, # Dropout for feed forward network
+        dim_d=256, # The inner dimension of the attention heads dim_k=128, # The second dimension of the P_bar matrix from the paper dim_ff=128, # Dimension in the feed forward network dropout_ff=0.15, # Dropout for feed forward network